Thomas Alexander Tefft: Early life

 Tefft was born in rural Richmond, Rhode Island, outside of the small village of Wood River Junction.
 He was the fourth child of William C. and Sarah Tefft.
 His family worshiped at the Richmond Six-Principle Baptist Church.
 During his childhood, Tefft experienced poor health; unable to exert himself physically, he developed an appreciation of books.
 At the age of 10, he enrolled at a school kept by Elisha Baggs.
 During his later adolescence, Tefft taught at a local schoolhouse.

-During the 1840s the state school commissioner, Henry Barnard, embarked on an inspection of the state's public schools.
+During the 1840s, the state school commissioner, Henry Barnard, embarked on an inspection of the state's public schools.
 Noting Tefft's talents for drawing and the other arts, Barnard convinced him to move to Providence and study architecture.
-He entered the office of Tallman & Bucklin–then one of the city's primary offices.
-By 1846 Tefft played a dominant role in the firm's designs.
-In 1847 he enrolled at Brown University, where he studied under Alexis Caswell.
+He entered the office of Tallman and Bucklin–then one of the city's primary offices.
+By 1846, Tefft played a dominant role in the firm's designs.
+In 1847, he enrolled at Brown University, where he studied under Alexis Caswell.

 At this time, Tefft exhibited a strong grasp of Rundbogenstil, amassing a large library of books on the style and advocating for its use.

 Later career and death

 In 1851, Tefft graduated from Brown.
-At the same time, the partnership of Tallman & Bucklin was dissolved.
+At the same time, the partnership of Tallman and Bucklin was dissolved.
 Tefft then opened his own office, and ran a notable practice that lasted only five years.
-In 1856 he decided to embark on a grand tour of Europe.
+In 1856, he decided to embark on a grand tour of Europe.
 Due to the beginning of an economic downturn, the only work that Tefft had in his office were the initial designs of Vassar College.
 With that project stagnating, he chose to go.
 He departed on the steamer Arago on December 13, 1856.

 He began in England, where he studied the works of Christopher Wren, among others.
 He also met and was entertained in the home of noted architect Charles Barry.
 During his tour, Tefft visited the cities of Paris, Rome, Geneva, Berlin, Milan, and Florence, among others.
-In 1857 he was invited to join the new American Institute of Architects, and was among that organization's first Fellows.
-In December 1859 he fell ill with a fever in Florence at the home of his friend, the sculptor Hiram Powers.
+In 1857, he was invited to join the new American Institute of Architects, and was among that organization's first fellows.
+In December 1859, he fell ill with a fever in Florence at the home of his friend, sculptor Hiram Powers.
 He died there on the 12th.
-Tefft was first buried in the English Cemetery in Florence; in February 1860 his body was shipped back to Rhode Island, where it was re-interred in Swan Point Cemetery.
+Tefft was first buried in the English Cemetery in Florence; in February 1860, his body was shipped back to Rhode Island, where it was reinterred in Swan Point Cemetery.